Beat Scene: Early issues

 The first Beat Scene and subsequent four issues were thin A5 booklets.
 Initially, there were only 200 copies produced and hand assembled on Ring's kitchen table.

 As well as the principal Beat writers: Kerouac, William S. Burroughs, Allen Ginsberg and Gary Snyder, the magazine has featured Lord Buckley, James Jones, Chet Baker, Richard Brautigan, Lew Welch, Lawrence Ferlinghetti, Lenny Bruce, Michael McClure, Ken Kesey, Jack Hirschman, Raymond Carver, Robert Frank, Gregory Corso, Diane Di Prima, Philip Whalen, Jack Micheline, Carolyn Cassady (who was the first of the magazine's interview subjects) and many others.
 The poet and Kerouac biographer Tom Clark has contributed to the magazine but was also interviewed by Ring.

 Charles Bukowski was frequently mentioned in the early issues and when issue 9 was in preparation Ring received an unsolicited letter from the Los Angeles-based poet and novelist along with a parcel of previously unpublished poems.
 These were offered for publication at the magazine's usual rate, which at the time amounted to a few complimentary copies.
 Over the years Bukowski continued to contribute poems to the magazine and issue 12 included a flexi-disc of him reading.
 Bukowski was interviewed by Ring for Beat Scene and its sister magazine, Transit.
 After Bukowski died in 1994 Ring compiled a memorial issue.
 There was another special issue in 2004, to mark the tenth anniversary of Bukowski's death.
 More recently there has been an expanded THE BEATS IN BRITAIN issue of the magazine.

 Contributors

-Beat Scenes many regular contributors have included, Jim Burns, Colin Cooper, Brian Dalton, Anne Waldman, David Meltzer, Jack Foley, David Holzer, Jed Birmingham.
+Beat Scenes many regular contributors have included, Jim Burns, Colin Cooper, Eric Jacobs, Brian Dalton, Anne Waldman, David Meltzer, Jack Foley, Ann Charters, David Holzer, Jed Birmingham.

 In December 2006, a special, unnumbered issue was devoted to a new edition of Iain Sinclair's Kodak Mantra Diaries, which included new material and recently discovered period photos.